 Essential Tips For Safe Travel During The Bushfire Season

-Australia is prone to experiencing bushfires and with the anticipated long hot Summer ahead, you could be affected by a fire during your travels.
+With bushfires currently affecting many parts of Australia, it is important to be prepared, especially for the Summer ahead as you could be affected by a fire during your travels.

-Grasslands cover approximately 80% of New South Wales and bush and grass fires often cross roads and highways.
-Smoke can reduce visibility and roads may also be closed without warning.
+Did you know that bush and grass fires often cross roads and highways where smoke can reduce visibility and roads may also be closed without warning.

 Know your risks and check before you go

-- Download the Fires Near Me App for Fire Danger Ratings and Bush Fire Alerts
+- Download the NSW Fires Near Me App or access the website for Fire Danger Ratings and Bush Fire Alerts

 Tops Tips To Keep Safe